Durrington Walls

 Durrington Walls is the site of a large Neolithic settlement and later henge enclosure located in the Stonehenge World Heritage Site in England.
 It lies 2 mi north-east of Stonehenge in the parish of Durrington, just north of Amesbury in Wiltshire.
 The henge is the second-largest Late Neolithic palisaded enclosure known in the United Kingdom, after Hindwell in Wales.

 Between 2004 and 2006, excavations on the site by a team led by the University of Sheffield revealed seven houses.
 It has been suggested that the settlement may have originally had up to 1,000 houses and perhaps 4,000 people, if the entire enclosed area was used.
 The site was settled for about 500 years, starting sometime between c.
 2800 and 2100 BC.

 The site may have been the largest settlement in northern Europe for a brief period.
 From 2010 to 2014, a combination of new technology and excavations revealed a 500 m henge constructed largely of wooden posts.
 Evidence suggests that this complex was a complementary monument to Stonehenge.

 In 2020, a geophysical survey uncovered a number of pits, some natural sink holes and others apparently modified to hold massive timbers, interpreted as belonging to a 1.2 mile circle or circuit of 10 m pits of Neolithic age.
 If this interpretation is correct, this would be Britain's largest prehistoric monument.

 Etymology

-The name comes from the civil parish in which the site is located – Durrington, meaning "the farm of the deer people" ("doer" – deer, "ing" – people/tribe, "tun" – farm/settlement), and the large henge banks that surround it.
+The name comes from the civil parish in which the site is located – Durrington, meaning "the farm of the deer people" (deor – deer, ing – people/tribe, tun – farm/settlement) – and the large henge banks that surround it.
 The "Dur" prefix is commonly found in this part of England; the Durotriges Celtic tribe inhabited this area before their defeat by the Romans in the mid first-century C.E.
-Also, Dorchester was originally known as Durnovaria, and smaller cities with related names (e.g., Durweston) and locations (e.g., Durborough Farm) are found in this region.
+Also, Dorchester was originally known as Durnovaria, and smaller settlements with related names (e.g., Durweston) and locations (e.g., Durborough Farm) are found in this region.